Power-Softmax: Towards Secure LLM Inference over Encrypted Data: METHOD

-A key challenge in approximating \Softmax or Eq.~\ref{eq:PolyAttention} with polynomials is the behavior of the inverse term $ 1/x $, which grows rapidly near zero, i.e., $ \lim_{x \to 0^+} \frac{1}{x} = \infty $.
-While \Softmax deals with summation over strictly positive exponents, this property does not hold for \PowerSoftmax, where the denominator can potentially reach zero.
-To address this, we propose the \textit{$\frac{1}{{\epsilon}^2}$-Lipschitz division for \Softmax}, modifying the denominator of $\mathbb{N}$ before training as: Here, $ \epsilon $ (e.g., $1e-3$) ensures the denominator is bounded away from zero, preventing discontinuities and ensuring $ \lim_{x \to 0^{+}} \frac{1}{x + \epsilon} = \frac{1}{\epsilon} $.
+Here, $ \epsilon $ (e.g., $1e-3$) ensures the denominator is bounded away from zero, preventing discontinuities and ensuring $ \lim_{x \to 0^{+}} \frac{1}{x + \epsilon} = \frac{1}{\epsilon} $.
 This introduces a single non-polynomial division, which is $\frac{1}{{\epsilon}^2}$-Lipschitz continuity function, making the polynomial approximation more tractable.
 Importantly, unlike the common use of $\epsilon$ for numerical stability in division, our approach focuses on much larger values of $\epsilon$ to reduce the multiplication depth required for approximation, making the approximation problem significantly easier for secure inference over HE.

-\subsection{Stable Variant For Training}
+\subsection{Stable Variant for Training}

+By examining the $i$-th row of the unnormalized attention scores $ S_i = \left[\frac{1}{ \sqrt{d_k}} {QK^T}\right]_i $, it is clear that Eq.~\ref{eq:PolyAttention} can lead to training instability when applying \PowerSoftmax, as when $ |S_{i,j} | > 1$, ${|S_{i,j}|}^p $ can become very large, causing overflow, and when $|S_{i,j}| < 1$, $|S_{i,j}|^p$ can become very small, leading to underflow.
+In transformers, a similar problem occurs with the traditional \Softmax, which is mitigated using the \textit{log-sum-exp trick} to scale the values of $|S_{i}|$ within a manageable range.
+Inspired by this, we propose a more stable version of our \PowerSoftmax variant: {